kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

     //
     // This field may only be set in the entries of DeviceClaim.Requests.
     //
-    // DRA does not yet implement scoring, so the scheduler will
+    // DRA does not yet implement full scoring, but it implements limited
-    // select the first set of devices that satisfies all the
-    // requests in the claim.
-And if the requirements can
-    // be satisfied on more than one node, other scheduling features
+    // scoring so that nodes that can satisfy high ranked subrequests are
+    // preferred over others.
+The node ultimately chosen also depends on
-    // will determine which node is chosen.
-This means that the set of
+    // other scheduling features, so it is not guaranteed that the node
-    // devices allocated to a claim might not be the optimal set
-    // available to the cluster.
-Scoring will be implemented later.
+    // preferred by DRA is chosen.
     //
     // +optional
     // +oneOf=deviceRequestType